kurciqs/asena/INSTALLATION.md

 ## python deps
 install whatever server.py imports via pip.

-## other than that
-last but not least, you'll need animations and vrm models. load whatever mixamo animations you want into src/animations/ and models created with [vroid studio](https://hub.vroid.com/en/search/%23VRoidStudio) into vrm_models/. i'm not sure if i can share my models and anims because of licensing.

-ah and also have ffmpeg installed (who doesn't?)

 ## running

-WOW! all has been unified into a clean flask app isn't that neat? just type "python server.py". how cool is that?

-good luck! and don't forget to adjust system_prompt.txt to your hearts content ;)
+WOW! all has been unified into a clean flask app isn't that neat? just type "python server.py". how cool is that? good luck! and don't forget to adjust system_prompt.txt to your hearts content ;)